 Radar And Laser Jammers

 Getting fined for speeding is a bummer, we know.
-After all, depending on the circumstance, it is possible that we be asked to pay a hefty amount for what is considered a minor violation.
+After all, depending on the circumstance, it is possible that we are asked to pay a hefty amount for what is considered a minor violation.

 It can also be the case that we aren’t even at fault, but contesting a speeding ticket has the potential to be a draining experience.
 Thankfully, there’s a workaround we drivers could use to protect ourselves from such instances.